SeanCremer/SeanCremer.github.io/IntroductionToDatabaseDesign.md

 Once the schema has been completed within the final design it is often prudent, especially when using deep/composite primary keys to provide procedures to do the basic functionality of:

-1. **Inserts** – Procedure needs to be created that merely takes parameters for every column within the table, determines any transaction Ids and inserts them.
+1. **Insert** Procedures needs to be created that merely takes parameters for every column within the table, determines any transaction Ids and inserts them.
 This must be the only way data ever enters the table.
 Any additional criteria or business logic requirements should actually wrap this original very simple insert procedure.
-2. **Update**  – Same as the insert a very simple update procedure needs to be built to ensure the simplest way of updating a value directly targeting the Primary Key via passed in parameters.
+2. **Update** Same as the insert a very simple update procedure needs to be built to ensure the simplest way of updating a value directly targeting the Primary Key via passed in parameters.

 These procedures will also handle anything related to audit tracking that was required in the original design.
 It is important to then enforce the use of these procedures no matter how many products or clients would like to write to the Entity.
 That way we are able to enforce consistency of entity use which makes it vastly easier to deal with performance issues.